profydev/reddit-timer-pierrelstan/README.md

 Reddit Timer it's a Web app for professional content creators.
 To help them know when they should share their content so they can reach more people.

+This project mimics professional real-world development environment designs via Figma.
+The project's split into small tasks using ClickUp as a project management tool.
+I created a pull request for every piece of work.
+[Johannes](https://jkettmann.com/) (a senior developer) and mentor Tara (a bot) reviewed the code line by line.

+I was free to choose any technical stack, packages, and coding styles to finish the project as long as I met the acceptance criteria of a given task.
+The only limitation was to use React.

 \
 &nbsp;
 \